proteanhq/protean/CONTRIBUTING.rst

 request.

-If you want to test Protean against all adapters, you can run the full test suite after bringing up the docker containers.
+If you want to test Protean against all adapters, you can run the full test suite after bringing up the Docker containers running database and message broker services.

 .. code-block:: text